jonduan/proposal/_posts/2017-12-15-energy-storage.md

 Importantly, by the time that the contracted Gladstone coal unit had gotten out of bed and put its socks on so it can inject more into the grid – it is paid to respond in six seconds – the fall in frequency had already been arrested and was being reversed.

+It is contracted to provide such grid services by the South Australia government.

+Over the weekend was again illustrating its rapid fire charging and discharging.
+(See graph above).
+The rapid re-bidding is likely to change the market forever, particularly when the 5-minute settlement rule finally comes into effect in 2021.

+The interesting thing here is the speed with which Tesla responded to the contingency FCAS market, which is triggered after frequency gets to 49.8Hz.
+That was pretty much instantaneous.
+And they did it from a standing start, unlike the other generators.

 ### Question